Edit Blog Post

-Today we have booked a full day tour to the Wahiba Sands and Wadi Bani Khalid, both of which are around 200 km south east of Muscat.
+Today we have booked a full day tour to the Wahiba Sands and Wadi Bani Khalid, both of which are around 200 kms south-east of Muscat.

 Our guide for the day introduces himself as Ahmed, and we head out of town on yet another immaculate six lane highway.
-We comment to Ahmed on how great we think the roads here are, and he tells us that when the current Sultan came to power in 1970 there were only seven kilometres of sealed roads in the entire country.
+We comment to Ahmed on how great we think the roads are here, and he tells us that when the current Sultan came to power in 1970 there were only seven kilometres of sealed roads in the entire country.
 The previous Sultan, the current Sultan’s father, was very much against development, and was determined to keep Oman isolated from the rest of the world.
 No one has ever been quite sure why he chose to do this.
-What has happened since 1970 seems little less than economic miracle, with development of oil reserves generating massive revenue which has been used to develop world class road and other infrastructure, and to deliver vast improvements in education, health and welfare.
+What has happened since 1970 seems little short of an economic miracle, with development of oil reserves generating massive revenue which has been used to develop world class road and other infrastructure, and to deliver vast improvements in education, health and welfare.

 The scenery along the road is stunning, with steep, bare, rocky mountains all around us.
-We cross the occasional bridge across very wide dry river beds fringed by date palms.
+We cross the occasional bridge across very wide dry river beds fringed with date palms.
 These rivers

 must occasionally flow full, which seems unimaginable in the parched landscape.

 We pass a roadside stall where Ahmed says they are selling dried baby shark.
 This used to be very cheap until someone found out that it had some viagra-like properties, and the price then skyrocketed to the extent that a lot of people can no longer afford it.